DataDog/documentation/content/en/dora_metrics/deployments/apm.md

 ### Limitations

-- Change Lead Time for deployments identified via APM Deployment Tracking is only available for GitHub repositories.
-- The retention of Git metadata is 1 month.
-Commits older than 1 month might not be taken into account when computing Change Lead Time.
+- Commits older than 1 month might not be taken into account when computing Change Lead Time.
 - Change Lead Time is not available for the first deployment of a service that includes Git information.